hashicorp/terraform-website/content/source/docs/extend/best-practices/sensitive-state.html.md

 problem the PGP key pattern was intended to solve has a better-supported solution, and we're deprecating it in favor of that solution.

-The strategies also have drawbacks.
-They can't be reliably interpolated, Terraform isn't built to provide a good user experience around a missing PGP key right now, and the approach needs serious modification to not violate protocol requirements for Terraform 0.12 and into the future.
+Even without comparing it to full state encryption, PGP key encryption has major drawbacks.
+Values encrypted with a PGP key can't be reliably interpolated, Terraform isn't built to provide a good user experience around a missing PGP key right now, and the approach needs serious modification to not violate protocol requirements for Terraform 0.12 and into the future.

 In light of these shortcomings, the encouraged solution at this time is to use a state backend that supports operations and encryption, and for users whose